lumina-networks/mininet-topology/README.md

 ```

-* **interface**: a list of interfaces on the host connected to the Mininet switches.
+* **interface**: a list of interfaces on the machine running Mininet to the switches.
 This is typically empty unless we want to connect Mininet to an external network.

 ```
 interface: